AvivYaish/SpeculativeDoS/README.md

-# SpeculativeDoS
+# Speculative Denial-of-Service Attacks in Ethereum (USENIX Security '24)

-The repository for the paper Speculative Denial-of-Service Attacks in Ethereum (USENIX Security '24):
+This repository contains the code for the paper Speculative Denial-of-Service Attacks in Ethereum:

 - [Summary](https://x.com/yaish_aviv/status/1670127539048660993)
 - [Talk (Tokenomics)](https://youtu.be/gfMpeQEO50s)